 Digital communications is reducing the need to travel.
 Fast broadband can enable business flexibility for working from home or on the move.
-Manor Royal Business Group has invested in a faster digital network and the Borough aims to enable rolling out of gigabit full-fibre internet access.
+The Manor Royal Business Improvement District has invested in a faster digital network and Crawley Borough Council aims to enable the roll out of gigabit full-fibre internet access.